manivats/SRAM/README.md

  # SRAM(1024x32): (32kbits or 4KB), 1.8V and access time is <2.5ns

- The project is a description of all the necessary components used in making 1-bit 6T-SRAM cell and their analysis using the tool ESIM.
+ The project is a description of all the necessary components used in making 1-bit 6T-SRAM cell and their analysis using the tool ESIM on the technology node osu180nm.

 Steps to Download esim
  1. For download [Click here](https://esim.fossee.in/downloads)